dylanlucyyc/plus15skywalk-be/readme.md

 It allows people to move comfortably between offices, shopping centers, hotels, and public buildings, especially useful during Calgary’s harsh winters.
 Originally developed in the 1970s, the +15 has become an iconic part of the city’s infrastructure, helping reduce street-level congestion while promoting convenience and accessibility downtown.

-## What problem does your application solve?
+## What problem does this application solve?

-Our website is a digital hub for Calgary’s +15 Skywalk system.
+This website is a digital hub for Calgary’s +15 Skywalk system.
 It offers real-time information on news, events, and hospitality services connected to the +15 network.
 Designed for both locals and visitors, the site helps users easily navigate the extensive skywalk system, stay informed about downtown happenings, and discover nearby cafes, shops, and amenities, all in one place.
 At its core, the platform bridges the physical network of the +15 with a modern, intuitive digital experience.

 ## What features contribute to solving given issues?